schtritoff/HeterogeneousComponentSystem/README.md

-Project demonstrating CBSE using .NET MEF for university thesis.
+Project demonstrating CBSE on heterogeneous system using .NET MEF for university thesis.

 ####How to run project?
  - git clone